-Shopping around for long-term care insurance can be easy for you if you are familiar with the different options and know what to look for in a long-term care insurance quote.
+Comparing costs of long-term care insurance can be easy for you if you are familiar with the different options and you know what to look for in a long-term care insurance quote.

-You may experience difficulties, however, when trying to compare long term care insurance quotes from different long term care insurance companies because the companies may use different terminology to describe the same benefit.
+You may experience difficulties, however, when trying to compare rates of different policies because each company may use different terminology to describe the same benefit.
+And sometimes the benefit described is not the benefit you think it is.

-Even more challenging for you is when you receive various long term care insurance quotes for benefits that are not alike, whatsoever.
+Even more challenging for you is when you request quotes and receive various offers for benefits that are not alike, whatsoever.

 It is like comparing "Apples-to-Oranges", to use a popular phrase.

-Here are some tips to help you compare long term care insurance quotes that may be markedly different.
+Here are some tips to help you compare quotes that may be markedly different.

-If all other benefits are equal, the change in premium by either increasing or decreasing the daily benefit is linear.
+If all other benefits are equal, the change in premium by either increasing or decreasing the daily or monthly benefit is linear.

-Thus, the premium for a $150 daily benefit will always cost 50% more premium than a quote for a $100 daily benefit.
+Thus, the premium for a $4500 monthly benefit will always cost 50% more premium than a quote for a $3000 monthly benefit.

 Is the benefit period or the "pool of money" the same?

-Most policies determine your "pool of money" by multiplying your daily benefit by your benefit period (number of years).
+LTC policies determine your "pool of money" by multiplying your daily or monthly benefit by your benefit period (number of years).
 Some long term care insurance policies, however, do not use benefit periods to determine the policy benefit limit.
 These policies may simply sell insurance benefits to you in a fixed dollar amount, i.e. $250,000.
-It is important to properly compare your long term care insurance policy benefit limit.
+It is important to properly compare your policy benefit limit.

 Is the long term care insurance inflation protection the same?

-Long term care insurance inflation protection is the single biggest factor to understand when comparing long term care insurance quotes.
+Long term care insurance inflation protection is the single biggest factor to understand when comparing quotes.

-A long term care insurance policy with only a guaranteed purchase option (GPO) or no inflation protection may cost HALF as much as a policy with automatic compound inflation protection.
+Policies with only a guaranteed purchase option (GPO) or no inflation protection may cost 1/2 or 1/3 as much as a policy with automatic compound inflation protection.

 Furthermore, the amount of inflation protection within a policy will determine the future value of your coverage, and the resultant premium.